runebaas/switzerlan-rules/rules/tournaments/osu.md

 There will be **no bans** available for the players during qualifiers.

-During Ro16/8, L1-2 teams will be granted 1 ban each.
+During Ro16/8, L1-2 players will be granted 1 ban each.

-During grand finals and Ro4/2, L3-6, teams will be granted 2 bans each.
+During grand finals, players will be granted 2 bans each.

 #### Map Rules